Copyright© 2020 by Ernest Bywater

 Things settle down for an hour or so.
 With the Mayor and Deputy Mayor out of contact the Police Commissioner is doing all he can to erect solid roadblocks to stop further expansion of the BLM Zone.
 A call is also made to the State Governor for help.

-In the late afternoon National Guards trucks arrive and set up very strong prefabricated concrete roadblocks with spikes on top, the blocks are five feet tall and six feet long.
-While troops haven’t been provided the strong barriers will make it easier for the police at the barricades to hold them against the next round of attacks by the rioters.
+In the late afternoon National Guard trucks arrive and set up very strong prefabricated concrete roadblocks with spikes on top, the blocks are five feet tall and six feet long.
+While the strong barriers will make it easier for the police at the barricades to hold them against the next round of attacks by the rioters no troops have been provided to man them.

 By nightfall all is in place and everyone settles down.